F5Networks/f5-azure-arm-templates/supported/solutions/autoscale/ltm/new_stack/README.md

 #### 3. Azure PowerShell
 Follow the steps outlined in the [Azure Powershell documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authenticate-service-principal) to generate the service principal.

+## Creating virtual servers on the BIG-IP VE

+In order to pass traffic from your clients to the servers through the BIG-IP system, you must create a virtual server on the BIG-IP VE.
+To create a BIG-IP virtual server you need to know the Azure BIG-IP VM's secondary private IP addresses (on the external vlan/NIC).
+If you need additional virtual servers for your applications/servers, you can add more secondary private IP addresses in Azure, and corresponding virtual servers on the BIG-IP system.
+See https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-multiple-ip-addresses-portal for information on multiple IP addresses.
+Note: For 1nic BIG-IP's the virtual server configuration uses the single private IP address available and should utilize different ports (if behind an ALB) or hostnames to differentiate services.

+**To create virtual servers on the BIG-IP system**

+1. Once your BIG-IP VE has launched, open the BIG-IP VE Configuration utility.
+2. On the Main tab, click **Local Traffic > Virtual Servers** and then click the **Create** button.
+3. In the **Name** field, give the Virtual Server a unique name.
+4. In the **Destination/Mask** field, type the Azure secondary private IP address.
+5. In the **Service Port** field, type the appropriate port.
+6. Configure the rest of the virtual server as appropriate.
+7. If you used the Service Discovery iApp template: <br>In the Resources section, from the **Default Pool** list, select the name of the pool created by the iApp.
+8. Click the **Finished** button.
+9. Repeat as necessary.

 ## Deploying Custom Configuration to the BIG-IP (Azure Virtual Machine)